This Is What Really Happens to Your Used Clothing Donations

 You’re thinking, sure, it may take a while, but it’s just taking up some space, right?
 Well as that poly-blend sweater decomposes, it releases greenhouse gases like carbon dioxide and methane, polluting the environment further.
 And this is after its creation that also took a toll on resources.
 Levi’s has found that making one pair of 501s required almost 920 gallons of water, 400 megajoules of energy, and expelled 32 kilograms of carbon dioxide.
 This is equivalent to running a garden hose for 106 minutes, driving 78 miles, and powering a computer for 556 hours.
 According to The Secondary Materials and Recycled Textiles Association (SMART), 95 percent of all clothing and household textiles can be recycled or repurposed.

 We need a fast fashion diet as much as the fast food variety.
 Buying less and wearing it longer is akin to the adage of fewer calories in, more calories out.
 Buy better, more durable clothing.
 Find ways to repair it, upcycle with ideas from Pinterest, sell or swap online, use these ways to make your favorite clothes last longer, donate to a charity that wants a specific type of gently-worn clothes (like a coat drive or prom dresses), or use it for rags around the house.
 As a last resort, always recycle.
 As we can see, any scenario for that cozy pullover innocently purchased on a whim further keeps exponentially impacting our environment and communities.
 Part of this is changing our mindset, too.
 Don’t justify a purchase because you think it’ll have a robust second life once you’re through with it.
-Read on to find out some organizations that really will put your old stuff to good use. and these gifts that give back.
+Clothes are tricky to recycle or donate, and books are just as hard—we have some solutions for those, too.